blue-winged At Emerald Park, a kookaburra is perched on a tree branch

 • Introduction

-Blue-winged Kookaburras have a large square head and a long bill that is wide at the base.
+Blue-winged kookaburras have a large square head and a long bill that is wide at the base.
 Their head is pale with brown streaks, and they have striking blue feathers on their wings.
 They are sexually dimorphic with the male having a blue tail while the female has a rufous tail with black bars.

-Blue-winged kookaburras spend a great deal of energy carrying out boundary-marking displays, and their vocalizations sound like barks and hiccups.
-They will live in family groups of up to 12 individuals.
+Blue-winged kookaburras spend a great deal of energy carrying out boundary-marking displays, and their vocalisations sound like barks and hiccups.

-• Threats/ Conservation
+• Conservation

 • Habitat

-The Blue-winged kookaburra is an Australian species, that can also be found in Papua New Guinea and Indonesia.
+The blue-winged kookaburra is an Australian species that can also be found in Papua New Guinea and Indonesia.

-They inhabit Eucalyptus Forest and woodland and will also occupy wooded and cleared farmyard, and even city parks and residential gardens.
+They inhabit eucalyptus forest and woodland and will also occupy wooded and cleared farmyard, and even city parks and residential gardens.

 • Fun Facts